-43.7.2.3 Risk management
+42.7.2.3 Risk management

-Effective risk management is critical to the success of the project.
+Effective risk management remains critical to the success of the project.
 The project is structured in a manner that allows effective risk management.
 Below is a summary of the key remaining risks (given the stage of Reference Rate Reform project) that the Bank is exposed to as a result of the IBOR reform:

-Model risk
+Model risk (a)

 Risk of the credit and valuation models not being able to accommodate the new interest rates.
-Risk mitigation